Flow is blockchain that aims to be the foundation for a new generation of games, apps, and the digital assets that power them.

 In short: no, not initially (but we expect slashing to be enabled eventually)

 Initially no, but we expect that eventually the rules will change such that a portion of your staked FLOW can be destroyed if you have delegated to a malicious or insecure validator.
 We will update this page when those conditions are enabled.

 New FLOW tokens will be minted (ie. created) and then distributed to stakers at a rate of 3.75% of the total supply yearly.
-All transactions fees get deposited to a fee vault in the Service Account (controlled by Dapper Labs), and the fate of these tokens will be determined by the team over the next few months.
+All transaction fees get deposited to a fee vault in the Service Account (controlled by Dapper Labs), and the fate of these tokens will be determined by the team over the next few months.

 The Flow Service Account has special permissions to change critical aspects of the network, including minting/burning tokens and changing the core protocol.
 This account will be controlled by the Flow team, Dapper Labs, at network launch.
 Here are the key details from the Flow team’s documentation.

 Besides its special permissions, the Service Account is an account like any other in Flow.
-During the early phases of Flow’s development, the account will controlled by keys held by Dapper Labs.
+During the early phases of Flow’s development, the account will be controlled by keys held by Dapper Labs.
 As Flow matures, the service account will transition to being controlled by a smart contract governed by the Flow community.